 Discover the wonders of Niagara by uncovering some of its hidden gems that have yet to be fully appreciated.
-The following rundown merely scratches the surface of the many intriguing locations waiting to be explored during the upcoming Spring/Summer season.
+The following rundown merely scratches the surface of the many intriguing locations waiting to be explored during the Summer and into the Fall season.
 So get ready to embark on a journey of discovery and add these noteworthy sites to your itinerary.

 1. Oakes Garden Theatre

 5825 River Rd, Niagara Falls, ON L2G 3K9

 Located at the bottom of Clifton Hill between Falls Avenue and the Niagara Parkway is the beautifully maintained Oakes Garden Theatre.
 This is the perfect spot for a superb panoramic view of the American and Horseshoe Falls.
 It includes a distinctive pergola wall, lush gardens and beautiful, colourful flowers.
 A quaint little bridge that leads to a lily pond adds a little serenity and magic to a park that was welcomed to the Niagara Falls Arts & Culture Wall of Fame in 2011.

 6345 Dufferin Isle Rd, Niagara Falls, ON L0S 1A0

 One of Niagara’s most beautiful hidden treasures in located just south of the Horseshoe Falls along the Niagara Parkway.
 Dufferin Islands offers 10 acres of protected land — a secluded park which contains several small islands bound together by bridges and footpaths.
 It’s quiet, and the perfect spot for a Summertime picnic.
 Its natural beauty is maintained by the Niagara Parks Commission.

 4330 River Rd, Niagara Falls, ON L2G 6T2